green4free/i2cATtiny85KernelModule/README.md

 # i2cATtiny85KernelModule
-Kernel module/Charecter device to controll an ATtiny85 over i2c
+Code to controll an ATtiny85 over i2c in linux.
+This was a project to create an kernel module to do the interaction, but the already existing one did what we needed already.